microsoft/live-share/docs/use/vscode.md

 ### Linux installation steps

 Linux is a highly variable environment.
 Given the number of desktop environments and distributions, getting Live Share installed can be complicated.
 If you use supported versions of Ubuntu Desktop (16.04+), Fedora Workstation (27+), or CentOS 7 and only use official distributions of Visual Studio Code, the process should be straightforward.
 If you're using a nonstandard configuration or downstream distribution, you might encounter complications.
-See [Linux installation details](../reference/linux.md) for more information.
+For more information, see [Linux installation details](../reference/linux.md).

 #### Install Linux prerequisites